bartlomiejwiejak/bartlomiej-wiejak-portfolio/README.md

 # Bartłomiej Wiejak Portfolio
 ![portfolio](https://user-images.githubusercontent.com/63016300/97499684-957c9980-196e-11eb-93e7-14d62966df57.jpg)
 This is the repository of my personal portfolio website.
-The entire project was built from scratch, placing entire layout up to date with no general idea from the beginning how it is going to be like.
-Finally, after many weeks of developing, reaching its final form.
+After many, many weeks of developing, improving and seeking for perfection, I'm very excited with final result.
 It's an app I'm most proud of (so far) and definitely going to update it every once in a while.

 ## Overview
 Portfolio was made with React and WebGL (THREE.JS with react-three-fiber and GLSL).
 Secondary, I used GSAP for animations.
 Besides that, all other features, like custom scrollbar, skew scrolling, player or cursor were handled with no help from off party libraries.